nkoppel/llama-cpp-steganography/README.md

 # Prompted LLM Steganography
 This project hides and recovers secret messages within AI-generated text.
-For text messages (the only kind supported at the moment), it is highly efficient, able to encode a message in only three to ten times the amount of space while still appearing as normal AI-generated text.
-It takes advantage of LLMs' natural ability to predict a probability distribution both to compress the secret message so it can be encoded in less text and to hide information in the wording and formatting of a text document.
-A simple explanation of how it encodes information in text is that it uses the secret message as the source of randomness to select the next token, and recovers the message by reverse-engineering what that randomness must have been.
+It takes advantage of the LLMs' natural ability to predict probability distributions over text to both compress and encode secret messages in a way that appears like normal AI-generated text.

+Key features:

+* **Recover messages without the prompt:** You do not need to have access to the prompt you used to generate the text in order to recover the secret message.
+* **Text compression:** The language model is used to compress the hidden message, allowing it to be hidden in less text.
+This compression means that you'll usually need 3-10 times the text to encode a text message.
+* **Difficult to detect:** The generated text looks like normal AI text, and should be very difficult to detect, as the compression step gets the message very close to random noise.
+Default settings may allow undesirable tokens to be generated at times, but these settings can be tweaked at the cost of encoding efficiency.

 ## Usage
 Encoding a message